How insolvency trustees can use dispute funding to accelerate and increase creditor distributions

-This surge also means more bankruptcy litigation, particularly when such litigation may yield substantial returns to creditors.
+This surge also means more insolvency litigation, particularly when such litigation may yield substantial returns to creditors.
 However, debtors and trustees often lack the resources to pursue complex claims, and many law firms are unwilling to work on a full contingent fee.
 Litigation funders can help trustees and law firms bridge this gap, providing non-recourse financing for single cases and portfolios of claims.

 For our latest Beyond Hourly podcast, Amy Geise, an Associate Investment Manager and Legal Counsel in Omni Bridgeway’s Houston office, spoke with Kenneth A. Hill, a shareholder at Quilling, Selander, Lownds, Winslett & Moser, P.C. about the ways dispute funders can assist trustees.
 Hill is a Dallas-based litigator and bankruptcy lawyer who routinely represents trustees in Chapter 7 consumer and business cases.
 A practitioner for 29 years, he is board certified in business bankruptcy law by the Texas Board of Legal Specialization and has direct experience working with funders.